Propaganda (band): 2018: xPropaganda

 On 20 May 2022, the xPropaganda album titled The Heart Is Strange by Brücken, Freytag and Lipson was released in various formats by Universal Music on the ZTT imprint.
-Music journalist Daryl Easlea of Louder praised the album as "a compelling listen", remarking as well that its style sounded "exactly like it could have followed their old group’s debut".
-The album was a result of Claudia and Susanne approaching Stephen Lipson to ask him to write new songs with them that they could include in their live show.
-These were written and recorded during the lockdown and resulted in enough tracks to make an album.
+The album peaked at no. 11 in the UK, higher than any of Propaganda's previous releases.
+Music journalist Daryl Easlea of Louder praised the album as "a compelling listen", remarking as well that its style sounded "exactly like it could have followed their old group's debut".
+The album was a result of Brücken and Freytag approaching Stephen Lipson to ask him to write new songs with them that they could include in their live show.
+These were written and recorded during the COVID-19 lockdown and resulted in enough tracks to make an album.
 Their manager approached Universal with the album and gained a two-album deal.
-Michael Mertens had been approached to be involved in the song writing but declined.
+Michael Mertens had been approached to be involved in the songwriting but declined.

-In popular culture
+2024–present: new, self-titled album

-A version of Dr. Mabuse is used in the 1987 John Hughes film Some Kind of Wonderful.
+On 17 May 2024, Propaganda now comprising only members Mertens and Dörper, released a new track, "Purveyor of Pleasure", featuring Thunder Bae on vocals.
+A new eight-track self-titled album was released on 11 October 2024 on the record label Bureau B. The album features vocalist Thunder Bae, and composer, pianist, and former rapper Hauschka.
+Mertens and Dörper recorded the album in Düsseldorf.